 Table of Contents

 New York is known for its extensive underground system.
 It’s no surprise so that there are a few secret abandoned subway stations.
 Track 61 is one that has to be seen.
-It was built to allow Presidents and other impotent dignitaries to move without the public noticing them and enter the Waldorf Astoria Hotel.
-In 1944, by Franklin D. Roosevelt used it to keep his polio secret from the public.
+Built to allow Presidents and other impotent dignitaries to move without the public noticing them and enter the Waldorf Astoria Hotel.
+In 1944, Franklin D. Roosevelt used it to keep his polio secret from the public.
 You can still find an old trail car tucked away in the powerhouse.

 Did you know there’s a Houdini museum located just around the corner from Penn Station?
-To find this nondescript museum you need to go through a lobby on 7th avenue and take the elevator to the third floor.
-It first opened in 2012 and houses a wide collection of Houdini related memorabilia.
+To find this nondescript museum, you need to go through a lobby on 7th avenue and take the elevator to the third floor.
+It first opened in 2012 and housed an extensive collection of Houdini related memorabilia.
 Escape tools, restraints, and promotional posters fill the walls and glass cases.
 The best part?
 It’s free.

 Long a fixture of NYC urban explorer lore, the Freedom Tunnel can be found under Riverside Park from West 72nd to West 122nd Streets.
 Regular trains operated through the tunnel until 1980 when the track was closed off.
 After that, it became a haven for graffiti artists and homeless alike.
 It gets its name from Artist Chris “Freedom” Pape, who first came here in 1974 and spray-painted artwork throughout.
 In 1991, Amtrak began using the tunnel again and started kicking people out.
 It still draws lots of curious visitors, but it’s no longer the city-under-the-city that it once was.